AVOCADO BROWNIES (TRUST ME)

 close up of brownies topped with chocolate chips

-Yep, you definitely read that right!
-I said Avocado Brownies aka the secret ingredient you didn’t know you needed!
-They’re flourless, gluten free, slightly addicting and are whipped up right in the food processor.
-So, easy, peasy.
-And y’all, these are as chocolatey, fudgy and delicious as any brownie you’ve ever had.
+And y’all, these are as chocolatey, fudgy, and delicious as any brownie you’ve ever had.
 Maybe even more so.
 Annnnnnnd this is coming from an avocado hater.
 So, just trust me on this one.
 They’re dang good.

 hand grabbing a brownie next to 5 others on a piece of parchment paper

 Ok, I know, I know.
 I get it.
-Avocado Brownies?!
-That sounds wierd as F*ck.
-But when I say these brownies are the ultimate brownies – in that they are SUPER fudgy, perfectly moist, decadently full of chocolate and just plain and simply deeeee-lish, you gotta believe me.
+Avocado brownies?!
+That sounds wierd as f*ck.
+But when I say these brownies are the ultimate brownies – in that they are SUPER fudgy, perfectly moist, decadently full of chocolate, and just plain and simply deeeee-lish, you gotta believe me.
 Or, you can just make them for yourself and see.

 FROM THE AVOCADO HATER HERSELF